WallarooLabs/wally/README.md

 across multiple sub-projects.
 It makes sense to keep them all together in a single monorepo at this time.

+## Building

+To build all Buffy components, run
+`make build-buffy-components`

+To build all apps, run
+`make build-apps`

+To build all of those at once, run
+`make`

+All of these must be run from the Buffy root directory.

 ## Naming

 All project names are pulled from characters from the TV show _Buffy the Vampire